sassoftware/python-swat/doc/source/binary-vs-rest.rst

 As we have mentioned in other sections of documentation on SWAT, there are two methods of connecting to CAS: binary and REST.
-The binary protocol is implemented in the SAS TK subsystem which is bundled as part of the SWAT installation (on platforms where it is supported).
+The binary protocol is implemented in the :ref:`SAS TK <sastk>` subsystem which is bundled as part of the SWAT installation (on platforms where it is supported).
 This protocol packs all data as efficient binary transmissions.